robert10997/relevant_chunks/README.md

        "Mars, often called the Red Planet, has been the subject of numerous exploration missions."

 # Query about Mars
-results = Tokentrim.process(text, "Tell me about Mars") results.each do |result|
+results = RelevantChunks.process(text, "Tell me about Mars") results.each do |result|
   puts "Chunk: #{result[:chunk]}"
   puts "Score: #{result[:score]}/100"